 So I’ll tell you up front that the advantages and disadvantages I’m about to list are in no way universal.
 We’re all individuals and even if we use the same tools and the same methods to draw the same subjects, our work and our motivations will be different.

 But if you’re considering trying one of the under drawing methods I’m about to describe, then I hope I can shed some light on the process so you can make an educated decision.

 Or at least an advised decision!

 3 Advantages to Working with Under Drawings

 You can find mistakes in your drawing at any stage of the process no matter how you draw.
 But I find it’s easier to spot problem areas if no color is involved.
-Since under drawing layers are also generally applied with light pressure and with harder pencils—I recommend Prismacolor Verithin pencils—it’s easier to erase and correct those mistakes.
+Since under drawing layers are also generally applied with light pressure and with harder pencils—I recommend Prismacolor Verithin pencils or Faber-Castell Polychromos—it’s easier to erase and correct those mistakes.

-I tend to work slowly no matter how I draw, but drawing an under drawing seems to slow me down even further.
+I tend to work slowly no matter how I draw, but an under drawing slows me down even further.
 In the early stages of a project, that’s a good thing.
 It allows me to find and fix errors and helps keep me from making errors.

 Or making existing errors worse before I realize what I’m doing.